sakshikaveri/Portfolio-website/README.md

 # Portfolio-website
-My portfolio creating using HTML, CSS and Javascript.
+My portfolio created using HTML, CSS and Javascript.